How to Start

-Say, you would like to start from a preconfigured database, so you may review TeamDesk library and find out a database template corresponding to your business process.
+Suppose you would like to begin with a preconfigured database.
+In that case, you can review the TeamDesk library to find a database template that corresponds to your business process.

-In the majority of cases your critical business information may have been already stored in spreadsheets and you want to add this data to your TeamDesk database.
-You can create a new database from scratch, build your own tables and import all the necessary information.
+In most cases, your critical business information may already be stored in spreadsheets, and you want to add this data to your TeamDesk database.
+You can create a new database from scratch, build your own tables, and import all the necessary information.

 You can create as many databases as you like.

 To create a new database and import data: